A

 Condition:

 In excellent display condition.
-Condition report:
+At some point

-underside base of can.
+a small patch of discolouration to underside base of can.

 Please